-The healthcare industry has been one of the top performers in recent years for adding new jobs annually.
+The healthcare industry has been one of the top performers in recent years by adding new jobs annually.
 The latest statistics showcase that this trend will continue for the foreseeable future.
 The growth in healthcare jobs isn’t just for those positions that require experience.

 In other words, the growth in the healthcare industry is being seen across the board.
 Now more than ever, individuals need to spruce up and craft their resumes for healthcare jobs to ensure they are potential candidates for new positions.

 Resume Design Matters

 In 2018, one of the most important aspects of any job search is the overall look and feel of your resume.
 More companies are switching to more complex applicant tracking systems to aid in their recruitment efforts.
 The modern applicant tracking system can now filter through and sort applications and resumes on its own.

 As these modern applicant tracking systems filter through and sort applications, one of their features is to highlight various keyword phrases or skills listed on your resume.
 That means that resumes no longer need to be reviewed by healthcare hiring managers or healthcare recruiters.

 In doing so, this information is then stored and presented to hiring managers and healthcare recruiters to review.
 If unrelated keywords or skills are being pulled and then presented for review, your application will be dismissed – something you don’t want.

 For those healthcare job seekers, a poorly crafted resume means that their resume could get automatically filtered by these new applicant tracking systems by accident.

 With the recent trend of unique resume templates in 2021, resumes are being developed in all shapes and sizes to reflect the creative personalities of the healthcare professionals they represent.
 The problem with these resume templates is that their design could potentially block or prevent these new applicant tracking systems from pulling important information properly.

 If an application or tracking system isn’t properly pulling the information from your resume, then your resume is effectively working against you instead of for you.